TechFrederick/community/docs/techcity/services.md

 the service executes each configured connector to make the desired outbound API calls.
 The connectors process API data and emit any relevant system events.

+### Groups Service

+The groups service is a data service that handles functionality related to the management of groups.